Process Hazard Analysis (PHA) What-If Automated Excel Spreadsheet

 Product Features:

-• Pre-loaded with a library of popular What-If questions for the Chemical and Process industries.
+• Pre-loaded with 145 sample What-If questions for the Chemical and Process industries.

 • Consistent framework for efficient PHA studies.
 View screenshots.